jibaoc/Fontro_Aube_2019/fasta_generator/command_v03.md

 >4.
 Sort by the column name in alphabetical order then save the current sheet as csv with the name 'CCE_reading_frame.csv' in the folder srf of this directory
 >5.
 Delete the header

-**Do exactly the sanme thing with the file `/home/nicolas/Documents/22_distribution_codons_decil_exon/ACE/query_results.xlsx`**
+**Do exactly the same thing with the file `/home/nicolas/Documents/22_distribution_codons_decil_exon/ACE/query_results.xlsx`**

-*NB : you can create those file if you want by creating a file with two collumn the first one containing a name : and the second one containing a nucleotide sequence.
-Those file will be the reference sequence for the program `src/src/fasta_generator_from_real_exons.py`*
+*NB : you can create those files if you want by creating a file with two collumn the first one containing a name : and the second one containing a nucleotide sequence.
+Those files will be the reference sequence for the program `src/src/fasta_generator_from_real_exons.py`*

-> **Note : the frequency of feature that will be used for the creation of fasta files is given in the folder /data of this current directory
+> Note : the frequency of feature that will be used for the creation of fasta files is given in the folder /data of this current directory

 # Command line used